 If you don’t have cornstarch, you could also use the same amount of arrowroot, potato starch, or tapioca flour.
 Since we’re using such a small amount in this recipe, using a different type of starch won’t make or break these cookies.
 But please still use a starch!
 It’s the secret to getting that soft and gooey texture.

-How to make quick and easy chocolate chip cookies
+How to make soft chocolate chip cookies

 What I love about this recipe is that it requires a simple list of ingredients that you probably already have in your pantry.
 These include: